The best places

 “Enjoy A Cup From The End Of The Rainbow…” (Alfred J. Franco, Proprietor)

 A Saigon Cafe in Wailuku is a consistent winner of the annual Maui Aipono Restaurant Award, and one of Maui’s best-disguised foodie gems.
-On the outside, it looks something like a late 1970’s Hawaiian-style roadhouse, and on the inside, it is like a flavor dynasty of local-style, authentic Vietnamese dishes.
+On the outside, it looks something from a late 1970s Hawaiian-style roadhouse, and on the inside, it is like a flavor dynasty of local-style, authentic Vietnamese dishes.
 At Saigon Cafe, you can expect friendly service with a touch of aloha and an overabundance of flavor-filled dishes.

 “We’re becoming a food destination,” says Will Munder Executive Chef of Ulupalakua Ranch Store & Grill.
 “Before,” it was ‘there’s the winery,’ or ‘ it’s a nice drive,’ but now people are coming here from the West Side just to have lunch.